By Ashok Prasad, Founder, Niyyam

 Step 7: Rebalancing Strategy

-Over time, your portfolio will drift.
+Over time, your portfolio allocation will change due to market movements.

 Example